-A provisional license is a license that is given to teens ages 16 and 17 years old.
+California driving rules for 18 year olds give a new sense of freedom and responsibility to teens and parents.
+A provisional license is a license that is given to teens 16 year olds and 17 years old.
 The provisional license places special restrictions as far as curfews, passengers, and these rules are meant to keep them safe as they adjust to driving.
 However, at age 18, a license automatically loses its provisional status.

 Breaking the Law